 Our Critical Success Factor

-To improve the delivery of local primary health care services the Commonwealth has set PHNs six priority areas for targeted work including:
+To improve the delivery of local primary health care services the Commonwealth has set PHNs seven priority areas for targeted work including:

 - Aboriginal and Torres Strait Islander health

 - Aged care